ATA Carnet's - A passport for goods

 - The number of trips needed

-The authorised representative (normally the company handling your freight) will also need to be listed as they will be the ones who are present during both export and re-import and Customs officers will need to be made aware.
+The authorised representative (normally the company handling your freight) will also need to be listed as they will be the ones who are present during both export and re-import and customs officers will need to be made aware.

 Click here to find out more details about an ATA Carnet from the UK government website.